citp/privacy-policy-historical/j/jb/jbh/jbhifionline.com.au.md

 ## Privacy Queries

-If you have any queries or concerns, further information can be obtained by contacting our Privacy Officer by email privacy@jbhifi.com.au or by post to The Privacy Officer, JB Hi-Fi Group Pty Ltd, PO Box 561, Chadstone Centre VIC 3148.
+If you have any queries or concerns, further information can be obtained by contacting our Privacy Officer by email privacy@jbhifi.com.au or by post to The Privacy Officer, JB Hi-Fi Group Pty Ltd, pre-paid post PO BOX 5190 South Melbourne VIC 3205.

 ## JB Hi-Fi Limited ACN 093 220 136

-## Version 7 - Date of Publication 12 March 2014
+## Version 9 - Date of Publication 2 May 2019

 ## Background